 Your mudroom doesn't have to be boring, but it should be clean and efficient.
 “While these rooms can carry dirt and debris, brighten the space with a fresh coat of paint, warm wicker bins, a new bench, comfy cushions and hooks for coats, leashes, and scarves,” suggests Harmon.
 You can also add an accent wall, a stand to hold wet umbrellas, or a trendy, round gold mirror for an added style element.

 Bring in a Fire Pit

-Making your own fire pit is a family-friendly project that can be completed in a weekend but provide seasons full of memories.
+Making your own fire pit is a family-friendly project that can be completed in a weekend but provides seasons full of memories.
 As for design, the look and feel of your fire pit is ultimately up to you—it can be built using pavers or even retaining wall blocks for a rustic vibe, or you can buy one prebuilt.
-However, when choosing a location, make sure the pit is away from the house or any low hanging tree branches for safety.
+However, when choosing a location, make sure the pit is away from the house or any low-hanging tree branches for safety.